Skip to content

 Overview

-Monitors system-wide CPU utilization with sustained load detection to avoid false alerts from short-lived spikes.
-Reports percentages across all standard CPU time categories (user, system, idle, nice, iowait, irq, softirq, steal, guest, guest_nice) plus calculated overall CPU usage (100 - idle - nice).
+Reports CPU utilization percentages for all available time categories (user, system, idle, nice, iowait, irq, softirq, steal, guest, guest_nice) plus the overall cpu-usage (100 - idle - nice).

 Data Collection:

-• Non-blocking measurement using SQLite state persistence between runs
+• Non-blocking measurement using SQLite state persistence between runs: stores a raw CPU time snapshot and computes the delta against the previous run

 Fact Sheet